Commercial Street was originally known as North Street until 1897

 Lewis H. Barden at his Commercial Street Store

 Overall, the American Woolen Company business venture in Hartland had gone well until October 29, 1929; now infamously known as “Black Friday”.
 While the 1929 Stock Market crash didn’t adversely affect Hartland immediately, the resulting national Great Depression brought the first signs of trouble to town in 1931 when the American Woolen Company requested a large tax break on their mill holdings in Hartland because of their own overall economic woes throughout all their New England operations.

 American Woolen Mill

 After the Post Office was moved to Robert E. Latty’s building on Main Street in 1922, Walter Earl Seekins (1891-1962), son of Walter E. M. Seekins, opened his restaurant on the first floor of the Linn Block next to the Hartland Drug Store.
-The office of Dr. Charles E. Norcross, D.D.S. and the law office of J. H. Haley had been located upstairs for several years prior.
+The office of Dr. Charles E. Norcross, D.D.S. and the law office of J. Howard Haley had been located upstairs for several years prior.